An offer from the Federal Institute for Vocational Education and Training

 How do I get recognition?

 Yes.
 You can also apply for recognition from abroad.
-Do you want to immigrate to and work in Germany from a third country?
-If so, then you usually need recognition in advance.
+Do you want to immigrate to and work in Germany from a Non-EU country?
+The recognition of your professional qualification may play a role here.
+You can find out more about this on the Immigration page.

 What is vocational recognition?